 Jessica Wilson Jones ’07 and Alumni Director Carrie MacVean Grimes '91 recently caught up over coffee in St. Michael’s, Maryland, where she manages her own floral business, Les Fleurs by Jes Wilson, and works in sales and marketing for Perry Cabin Resorts.
 Jessica is married to Severn alumnus Darnell Jones ’03.

 Whether french press, pour-over or espresso is your style, there's a lot you can dish over a warm cup of joe!
 Care to share your Severn nostalgia?
-Email Carrie to meet up for some Severn-style coffee and conversation!
+Email our alumni team to meet up for some Severn-style coffee and conversation!

 List of 14 items.